This list includes some of the most common questions about Verification and Reporting.

 Yes.
 Site and Domain level data are available through the user interface or by using an Excel export.

-There are several factors that impact whether the Sizmek engine and the Peer39 algorithm can provide meaningful verification data.
+There are several factors that impact whether the Sizmek engine can provide meaningful verification data.

 Providing meaningful Verification (STR) requires that the ad server be able to “see through” to the page’s URL.
 But, the use of cross-domain, nested iFrames can prevent 3rd party ad servers from extracting URL information, resulting in no classification.

 STR may be affected by the page's structure.
-Some page URLs do not have enough information or content for Peer39 to fully classify the page (for example, limited or no text or error pages), which may result in no classification and will not be calculated towards STR.
+Some page URLs do not have enough information to fully classify the page (for example, limited or no text or error pages), which may result in no classification and will not be calculated towards STR.